pixyzehn/pixyzehn.com/pages/logs.md

 <h1><small>Logs</small></h1>

-This page is used to collect my logs just for myself.
-Hopefully, it'll help me decide where to visit in the next trip.
+Just another log for myself.
+Hopefully, it'll help me decide where to visit and what to focus on in the near future.

 ---

+### Travel

 <p>🌏 I have visited roughly <b>{{ site.data.places.countries.size }} / 195</b> countries so far (excluding Japan).</p>